meghann-mccall/Learning-Projects/Go_Fish/README.md

 *Not sure what the point of watching a computer play "Go Fish" with itself is, but it was fun to build!

-*I intend to migrate the PlayerList and Scoreboard dictionaries into classes, to practice using classes and modules.
+*I intend to migrate the PlayerList and Scoreboard dictionaries into classes in their own separate files, to practice OOP.

 *Maybe toward the end of bootcamp I can turn this into a working website where a user can interact with the program?